Barbados

 Professional Accountancy Organizations

-In Barbados, the Institute of Chartered Accountants of Barbados (ICAB) is the only professional membership organization representing Chartered Accountants along with students pursuing professional accounting qualifications.
-It is established by the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974.
+ICAB was established by the Institute of Chartered Accountants of Barbados (Incorporation) Act 1974.
 Membership of the institute is mandatory to offer accountancy services to the public.
+ICAB represents Chartered Accountants along with students pursuing professional accounting qualifications.

 According to the legislation, ICAB has the responsibility to: (i) promote, foster and maintain the highest standards of accounting in public practice, the public service and commercial and industrial spheres; (ii) safeguard and enhance the professional standing, interest and reputation of accountants who are members thereof and are employed in the spheres specified above; (iii) maintain the highest standards of professional etiquette and ethics amongst its members and encourage the observance of such standards among non-members; and (iv) express its views to the Government, public authorities, commissions of enquiry and similar bodies regarding matters affecting its members and the profession.